I'm Gonna Get You (Bizarre Inc song): Critical reception

 Ned Raggett of AllMusic complimented the song a "noted smash, with great diva vocals from Angie Brown (one of her earliest star turns) and a simple but still sweeping string section reminiscent of disco's orchestrations at their best".
-Larry Flick from Billboard wrote, "Fabrication of Jocelyn Brown's dance nugget "Love's Gonna Get You" is steeped in rave sensibilities without sacrificing commercial appeal.
+Larry Flick from Billboard magazine wrote, "Fabrication of Jocelyn Brown's dance nugget 'Love's Gonna Get You' is steeped in rave sensibilities without sacrificing commercial appeal.
 Added potential comes via Angie Brown, who gives the U.K. act a marketable face.
 Maddeningly catchy chorus will likely spark a successful foray into the top 40."
 Marisa Fox from Entertainment Weekly noted that the trio "layers bass-heavy rhythms under warm disco choruses, making butt-burning dance music, not teen-bleep techno."
 She concluded that "Giorgio Moroder would surely be proud."
+Richard Smith from Melody Maker praised the song as "an absolute masterpiece of compression, saying everything it needs to say in just three-much repeated lines and it's still so sexy you half expect bodily fluids to start oozing out of the hole in the middle of the record."

 James Hamilton from Music Weeks RM Dance Update found that the Stafford based trio "go back to the classic 1979/81 disco sound for this soulful [track]".
 Mandi James from NME wrote, "Bizarre Inc have hit the jackpot yet again with the schoolgirl crush of 'I'm Gonna Get You'.
 Camp as you like, 'I'm Gonna Get You' tickles and teases with flirtatious vocals proving that Bizarre Inc are at their very best when they follow their gut instincts and head blatantly for the mainstream rather than darting around on the underground."
 Rupert Howe from Select stated that "the evergreen sound of the New York underground has captured the Bizarre imagination.
 The raw, fingers-down-a-blackboard racket of ravecore has been replaced by the finger-snapping swing of NY giant Todd Terry with new tracks like the garage style 'I'm Gonna Get You'."
 Josh Baines from Vice complimented the song as "great".